 Asset Multiplier Method

-Asset Multiplier Methods consider that there is no direct relationship between the cost incurred on human resource and how much valuable he is for the organization.
-The value of human resource depends on various factors like the level of motivation and employee attitude towards work and the organization.
+Asset Multiplier Methods consider that there is no direct relationship between the cost incurred on human resource and how much value he is for the organization.
+The value of human resources depends on various factors like the level of motivation and employee attitude towards work and the organization.

 Here multiplier refers to instruments that relate personal worth of human resource to the total asset value of the organization.